aledela/cel-faculty-toolkit/README.md

+Update: This original website is no longer active since it was created for a community organization as part of a class that has ended.
+The purpose of this repository is to show my contributions.
+I initially collaborated with other students and the client to create a website that met their needs.

-# Community Engagement Toolkit website for CSC-324
+# Community Engagement Toolkit website for CSC-324(Fall 2020)

 Visit the current web app [here](https://cel-toolkit.herokuapp.com/).

 ## 1. Introduction

 ### Background and purpose: